modeckrus/upgrader_modeck/README.md

 An appcast is an RSS feed with one channel that has a collection of items that each describe one app version.
-The appcast will describe each app version and will provide the latest app version to `upgrader` that indicates when an upgrade should be recommended.
+The appcast will describe each app version and will provide the latest app version to `upgrader_modeck` that indicates when an upgrade should be recommended.

 The appcast must be hosted on a server that can be reached by everyone from the app.
 The appcast XML file can be autogenerated during the release process, or just manually updated after a release is available on the app store.

-The Appcast class can be used stand alone or as part of `upgrader`.
+The Appcast class can be used stand alone or as part of `upgrader_modeck`.

 ### Appcast Example
 This is an Appcast example for Android.